 'P' who do not qualify for child tax credit or working tax credit because of their income will be provided with a transition payment equivalent to child benefit for a period of four to six weeks.
 This payment should be made whilst HMRC are assessing and establishing 'P' claim.

-As part of the initial placement plan and the assessment of the suitability of the placement with P arrangement (Placement with "P" Assessment (Regulation 17 & 19) and Decision Form CS0251F14), an assessment should be undertaken regarding the need for any one-off payments, such as beds, bedding etc, which will be required to assist 'P' to care for their child.
+As part of the initial placement plan and the assessment of the suitability of the placement with P arrangement (Placement with "P" Assessment (Regulation 17 & 19) and Decision Form CS0251F14), an assessment should be undertaken regarding the need for any one-off payments, such as beds, bedding etc, which will be required to assist 'P' to care for their child/young person.
 Requests for one off payments should be agreed by the Service Manager (case holding) and the Service Manager, Brokerage Service.